asaril/hue-artnet/Readme.md

 - Python 3 (tested with 3.7.2)
 - python-mbedtls (see below)
 - Hue bridge v2 with at least api version 1.22
-- Hue Entertainment-compatible lights
+- Up to 10 Hue Entertainment-compatible lights in one group

-### Building python-mbedtls
+### Building python-mbedtls for Windows

 python-mbedtls is currently not available as prebuilt package for Windows in pip.
 This will probably change in the future, as the maintainer is working on a CI pipeline to provide python wheels in upcoming releases.
+Also, a small patch in mbedtls is required, as the check they use is not valid on Windows (the value for FD_SETSIZE cannot be easily determinted, as it depends on the value used to build the Python sockets module, end even that seems not to be correct).
+Disabling the check should _only_ be done on Windows!

-Building requires can be done with e.g. VS 2019 Community.
+Building can be done with e.g. VS 2019 Community.

+First, get and build mbedtls:
 1. Clone mbedtls (I used v2.26.0 from https://github.com/ARMmbed/mbedtls)
-2. Patch the socket check for Windows:
+2. Patch the socket check for Windows with the patch below
+3. Build with CMake in a VSDevCmd shell:
+  - `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=build_install`
+  - `cmake --build build --target install`

 ```diff
 diff --git a/library/net_sockets.c b/library/net_sockets.c